Subham5778/GroupChat/README.md

 # GroupChat
-The provided Java code implements a simple group chat application using multicast sockets.
-The main class, GroupChat, manages the chat functionality, including joining and leaving the multicast group, sending messages, and handling user input.
-The ReadThread class is responsible for continuously reading messages from the multicast group and displaying them to the user.
+MulticastSocket for Group Communication: The code uses MulticastSocket to enable group communication.
+This allows multiple clients to join a multicast group and send/receive messages to/from the group.

+Thread for Reading Messages: A separate thread (ReadThread) is spawned to continuously read messages from the multicast group.
+This ensures that the main thread can handle user input while the ReadThread handles incoming messages.

+Joining and Leaving the Group: The code includes logic for joining the multicast group using socket.joinGroup(group) and leaving the group using socket.leaveGroup(group).
+This ensures proper management of group membership.

-When the program starts, it prompts the user to enter their name and adds the user to the active users set.
-The program then joins the multicast group and spawns a separate thread (ReadThread) to handle incoming messages.
-The main thread handles user input and sends messages to the multicast group.
-Each message is prefixed with the sender's name and a timestamp.
+Message Broadcasting: Messages are broadcasted to the group using DatagramPacket and MulticastSocket.send().
+Each message is prefixed with the sender's name and a timestamp to provide context.

-If the user types the termination command ("Exit"), the program notifies the group that the user has left, removes the user from the active users set, and closes the socket.
-The ReadThread continuously reads messages from the multicast group and displays them, ensuring that the main thread can focus on handling user input.
+Handling User Input and Termination: The main thread handles user input and checks for the termination command ("Exit").
+When a user types "Exit", the program notifies the group that the user has left, removes the user from the active users set, and closes the socket.
-This implementation allows multiple users to join a multicast group and communicate with each other in real-time.
-It includes features such as notifying others when a user joins or leaves the chat, and maintaining a set of active users.
-The use of MulticastSocket enables efficient group communication, making it suitable for real-time chat applications.